Q. Why does it sometimes take so long to get out of Black Rock City? What can be done to make it better?

 - Someone gets out of their vehicle and tries to set up a system that they think/feel is fair.
 BAD!

 We try to enforce the system with signage.
 We constantly monitor traffic patterns for irregularities.
 We quickly remedy problems.
-But we cannot be everywhere at once, and well-intentioned people sometimes subvert our systems.
+But we cannot be everywhere at once, and (usually well-intentioned) people sometimes subvert our systems.

 - Use all available lanes on Gate Road until you hit the back-up.
 If you see that there are 8 lanes (which there are), but see only 6 lines of cars and 2 lanes completely open, USE THEM.
 All lanes on Gate Road during Exodus are outbound lanes, always, always, always.

 - Once you are in the 8-lane-wide back-up, if the vehicle in front of you is stopped or broken down, and traffic in front of it has moved on in a Pulse, go around the stopped vehicle.
 Do not change lanes!
 Do not merge into the lane next to you.
 Go around the stopped vehicle, and stay in your same lane.

 - If a lane is open next to you because a vehicle is stopped or broken down, despite your inclination, do not fill into it unless an Exodus staff member directs you to.
 That open space is for the people behind the stopped vehicle!
 If you merge into an open lane in the back-up, you are making the system unfair and are being a jerk.

 - Ultimately we must rely on the community to police itself and ensure their fellow participants are respecting the process.
 If you see people cheating the system, say something to them, kindly!
 There is no way for us to monitor all of Gate Road for lane changing…nor do we want to be the traffic police.
 YOU can help make it fair by informing people about the process and making sure they follow it.